Article

 Finding a cockroach in your home is unsettling—but discovering a full nest is far worse.
 Roaches aren’t just unpleasant; they carry bacteria, contaminate food, and trigger allergies and asthma.

-The key to eliminating an infestation is simple: find the nest.
-Roaches multiply fast, and if you only kill what you see, the colony continues to grow unseen.
+The key to addressing an infestation is simple: find the nest.
+Roaches multiply quickly, and treating only what you see leaves the hidden colony to keep growing.

 This guide explains how to identify, locate, and eliminate cockroach nests—and how to keep them from coming back.
 For a closer look at different species found indoors, check out Types of Cockroaches